Dictionary » Nouns » Cure – Meaning, Definition, Synonyms and Antonyms

 Meanings of Cure

-As a noun, “cure” means a treatment or remedy that eliminates a disease or resolves a problem.
+As a noun, “cure” means a treatment or remedy that eliminates a disease or resolves a problem, often in a way that is more than temporary relief.
 As a verb, it means to heal or to restore to health.
 It can also refer to processes that preserve meat, leather, or other materials.

 Definition

-“Cure” is defined as the complete removal of a disease or condition, or the action of eliminating a problem.
-In medical contexts, it implies the restoration of health.
-In broader use, it refers to any method that effectively resolves an issue.
+“Cure” is defined as the complete removal of a disease or condition, or the action of eliminating an issue.
+In medical contexts, it implies the restoration of health and the end of the underlying problem.
+In broader use, it refers to any method that effectively resolves an issue, offering a lasting solution rather than only symptom management.

 Etymology

 The word “cure” comes from the Latin cura, meaning “care” or “concern.”
-The verb form evolved from the Latin curare, meaning “to take care of.”
-Over time, the term shifted toward meanings related to healing and restoration.
+The verb form developed from Latin curare, meaning “to take care of.”
+When it entered English in the late Middle English period, its meaning centered on care and healing, later narrowing to the idea of successfully eliminating an illness.

 Example Sentences